 Investments in Real Estate-Real estate acquisitions are recorded at cost as of the acquisition date.
 Costs related to the acquisition of properties are expensed as incurred for acquisitions that occurred prior to October 1, 2017.
-For any acquisition occurring on or after October 1, 2017, we have conducted and will conduct an analysis to determine if the acquisition constitutes a business combination, then the transaction costs will be expensed as incurred, and if the acquisition constitutes an asset purchase, then the transaction costs will be capitalized.
+For any acquisition occurring on or after October 1, 2017, we have conducted and will conduct an analysis to determine if the acquisition constitutes a business combination or an asset purchase.
+If the acquisition constitutes a business combination, then the transaction costs will be expensed as incurred, and if the acquisition constitutes an asset purchase, then the transaction costs will be capitalized.
 Investments in real estate are stated at depreciated cost.
 Depreciation and amortization are recorded on a straight-line basis over the estimated useful lives as follows:

+Buildings and improvements

+Furniture, fixtures, and equipment

+Tenant improvements

-Buildings and improvements 15 - 40 years Furniture, fixtures, and equipment 3 - 5 years Tenant improvements Shorter of the useful lives or the terms of the related leases
+Shorter of the useful lives or the terms of the related leases